 Hon.
-Joanna Quassa (interpretation): Thank you, Mr. Speaker and I thank my colleague for asking that question.
-The Inuit Qaujimajatuqangit Katimajiit and the Tuttarviit

-Committee primarily review and assess (interpretation ends) policies (interpretation) that the government is planning to implement, based on Inuit cultural and traditional practices and whether it is appropriate in the present form.
+Joanna Quassa (interpretation): Thank you, Mr. Speaker.
+I also thank my colleague for asking that question.
+The Inuit Qaujimajatuqangit Katimajiit and Tuttarviit primarily review and assess policies that the government is planning to implement based on Inuit cultural and traditional practices and whether it is appropriate in the present form.
+These committees are unable to review every policy due to the multiple department policies and some policies are incompatible with our culture and traditional practices.

-These committees are unable to review every policy due to the multiple department policies, and some policies are incompatible with our culture and traditional practices.
-Also, one thing we are looking to highlight is the kinship terminology as our cultural familial terminology is completely different from the western style.
+Also, one thing we are looking to highlight is the kinship terminology, as our cultural familial terminology is completely different from the western style.
 The western system only concentrates on the term (interpretation ends) "family" (interpretation) and they all understand that, but in our culture, in Inuktitut, the nuclear family is never singular since they are connected with their extended relatives.
-Due to these differences, I am using that example to show what the Inuit Qaujimajatuqangit committee clarified.
+Due to these differences, I am using that example to show what the Inuit Qaujimajatuqangit Katimajiit clarified.
 Thank you, Mr. Speaker.